-Producer Prices Change in Taiwan is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Taiwan to stand at 6.60 in 12 months time.
-In the long-term, the Taiwan Wholesale Prices Change is projected to trend around 6.90 percent in 2020, according to our econometric models.
+Producer Prices Change in Taiwan is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Wholesale Prices Change is projected to trend around 1.50 percent in 2023, according to our econometric models.